Discover Nikkei Logo

 About this series

-Vicky Murakami-Tsuda is the Communications Production Manager for the Japanese American National Museum.
-She is a “self-proclaimed” yonsei from Southern California who comes from a large extended family who loves working at JANM (especially Discover Nikkei), eating good food, spending time with family, playing on Facebook, reading, and used to be an artist who explored Japanese American culture and history through her artwork when she had more time and energy.
+Vicky Murakami-Tsuda is the Digital Program Manager at the Japanese American National Museum.
+She is a “self-proclaimed” yonsei from Southern California who comes from a large extended family who loves working at JANM (especially Discover Nikkei), eating good food, cheering on the Dodgers, spending time with family, playing puzzle games on her phone, reading, and used to be an artist who explored Japanese American culture and history through her artwork when she had more time and energy.
 This column includes various reflections on her life and the world around her.

 Learn More